Sound of Metal is playing in UK cinemas from 17th May and on Amazon Prime Video from 12th April.

-How do we rate the power of a film?
-And does that power last beyond its end credits?
-The morning after I viewed Sound of Metal, I found myself continuing to think about the movie.
-On my morning walk, I noticed every sound around me, from the birds singing in the trees to the gravel crunching under my feet and the wind whistling past my ears.
-For those of us who have good hearing, these sounds are everyday occurrences.
-We take them for granted, hardly noticing them in the world around us.
-Even as I type this review, the pitter-patter of the keyboard is a given to me.
-My brain only registering the sound if I make an effort to single it out and hear it.
+The morning after I viewed Sound of Metal, I found myself thinking about the movie on my morning walk.
+I noticed every sound around me, from the birds singing in the trees to the gravel crunching under my feet and the wind whistling past my ears.
+These sounds are everyday occurrences for those who can hear them; we take them for granted, hardly noticing them around us.
+Even as I type this review, the pitter-patter of the keyboard is a given to me, my brain only registering the sound if I make an effort to single it out and hear it.

-But, do we care for this beautiful wonder of nature?
-Do we cherish and think about the joy of sound?.
-The truth is those of us with good hearing take it for granted in our daily lives.
-We never consider that it may someday diminish or disappear.
-We place ourselves in situations daily where we push this gift to its limits—for example, earphones set at a high level, drills and mechanical equipment or loud concerts.
-Even our local cinema has become a challenge to our ears as surround sound continues to get louder.
-For musicians, this risk is multiplied, many suffering hearing loss from years of live gigs and touring.
-And despite the importance of earplugs in protecting their hearing, many do not use them during their youth.
-The sense of invincibility wrapped in our younger years, never considering any potential damage.
+Do we cherish and think about the joy of each sound around us?
+In truth, those who hear take it for granted and never consider that it may someday diminish or disappear.
+We place ourselves in situations daily where we push this gift to its limits, from earphones set at high volumes to clubs where the bass vibrates through our bodies.
+For musicians, this risk is multiplied, with many suffering gradual hearing loss from years of live gigs and touring, and despite the importance of earplugs, we rarely think about the value of our hearing.

-The result is a delicate, fascinating and engaging drama held aloft by its technical brilliance and performances.
-And while some may find the unresolved nature of the discussions raised problematic, the fact that these discussions are present is a huge step forward in debates on deafness, disability and hearing loss.
-Here, Darius Marder’s documentary background sits firmly at the heart of proceedings.
-His accomplished jump into feature-length drama holding realism and social depth.
-And when this is coupled with Riz Ahmed’s assured performance, Sound of Metal becomes a truly unique and impressive slice of modern cinema.
+The result is a delicate, fascinating and engaging drama held aloft by its technical brilliance and Ahmed’s performance.
+While some may find the unresolved nature of the discussions raised problematic, the fact that these discussions are present is a huge step forward in cinema.
+Darius Marder’s documentary background sits firmly at the heart of the film through Sound of Metal’s realism and social depth, creating a unique and impressive slice of modern cinema.